Brianmvk11/myrecipebox-BrianMvukwe/README.md

 https://www.kaggle.com/discussions/getting-started/524433

-2. Download the data on to your machine: while in the backend folder: (This can take up to 2 min) (run this only once)
+2. Download the data on to your machine: while in the root folder: (This can take up to 2 min) (run this only once)
 ```
-python seed_data/download_dataset.py
+python -m backend.seed_data.download_dataset
 ```

 You can find the data in a folder "data"